-In April this year, Jumia Technologies AG finally listed on the New York Stock Exchange (NYSE) as JMIA.
+In April 2019, Jumia Technologies AG finally listed on the New York Stock Exchange (NYSE) as JMIA.
 It’s been six months since the listing but most of it has been a rough ride for the eCommerce giant.

 For an IPO that seems like a strategic exit move by pre-IPO shareholders of the company, Jumia’s share price has been on a downward trend since its fifth week on the world’s largest stock exchange by market capitalisation.

 MTN Group, one of the company's pre-IPO major shareholders, had reportedly revealed its decision to sell its stake in Jumia after the six-month lock-up period ends.

 The expiration of the window prompts one to wonder if MTN will eventually sell, considering Jumia's market capitalisation is currently less than 40% of its debut value on the NYSE.

 Back to the beginning

 On April 12, 2019, JMIA started trading at $18.95 -- higher than the anticipated opening price of $13.00 to $16.00 per share -- and it closed at an impressive $25.46.